parsipixel/phonenotes/README.md

 To start this application, you need to do following steps:

-- Run these commands from the root of the project:
+- Run these commands from the **root of the project**:
 ```
 docker-compose up -d
 composer install
-php artisan key:generate
-php artisan vendor:publish
+touch .env
 ```

+- Run `php artisan vendor:publish` and Select `0` from the list

-- Create a `.env` file in the root of the project with these variables:
+- Edit `.env` file with these variables:
 ```
 APP_NAME="Phone Notes"
 APP_ENV=local